valkey-io/valkey-rfc/ValkeyJSON.md

     * Array of integers, representing the new length of the array at each path.
     * If a value is an empty array, its corresponding return value is null.
     * If a value is not an array, its corresponding return value is null.
-    * OUTOFBOUNDARIES error if the index argument is out of bounds.
+    * OUTOFBOUNDS error if the index argument is out of bounds.

 * If the path is restricted syntax:
     * Integer, the new length of the array.
     * WRONGTYPE error if the value at the path is not an array.
-    * OUTOFBOUNDARIES error if the index argument is out of bounds.
+    * OUTOFBOUNDS error if the index argument is out of bounds.

 #### JSON.ARRLEN